Achievable logoAchievable logo

 Rolle’s theorem

 Rolle’s theorem is a special case of the Mean value theorem where the function starts and ends at the same value, meaning f(a)=f(b).
-In that situation, Rolle’s theorem guarantees at least one point in the interval where the tangent line is horizontal (so the derivative is 0).
+In that situation, Rolle’s theorem guarantees at least one point in the interval where the tangent line is horizontal (a derivative of 0).

 Rolle’s theorem: